York, Newcastle and Berwick Railway: First proposals

 In May 1845 the House of Lords Committee considered the Newcastle and Berwick Railway proposal and the Northumberland Railway scheme.
 The atmospheric principle was still a proposal for use on the South Devon Railway and the fatal operational problems which caused its removal after much expenditure on that line were still in the future.

 The supposed attractiveness of the Northumberland Railway scheme was weakened by its being proposed as a single line only, nonetheless costing considerably more than the double track N&BR line.
 Estimation of expected traffic volumes was fairly sophisticated by this time, and attention was drawn to the limited capacity to handle the anticipated demand, especially for goods trains.
 Moreover, the Northumberland Railway was not planning to make connections with other railways in Newcastle and Gateshead, whereas the N&BR scheme had committed to building the High Level Bridge.

 During the hearings it became increasingly obvious that the Northumberland Railway Bill was going to fail, and its promoters withdrew it.
-The Newcastle and Berwick Railway obtained its authorising act of Parliament, the Newcastle and Berwick Railway Act 1845 (8 & 9 Vict. c. clxiii), on 31 July 1845, (Note: Hoole page 203; Carter says 13 July but that must be a mistake; the London Evening Standard forecast this in the previous day's edition: "The royal assent will be given by commission in the House of Lords to-morrow afternoon at half past four o'clock to the following sixty bills, which have passed both houses ... the Newcastle and Berwick Railway Bill ..."
-While there is no reason whatever to think that this did not take place, no newspaper report seems to be available recording that royal assent was indeed given.
-Carter says 13 July but that is an error.
+The Newcastle and Berwick Railway obtained its authorising act of Parliament, the Newcastle and Berwick Railway Act 1845 (8 & 9 Vict. c. clxiii), on 31 July 1845, (Note: The London Evening Standard forecast this in the previous day's edition: "The royal assent will be given by commission in the House of Lords to-morrow afternoon at half past four o'clock to the following sixty bills, which have passed both houses ... the Newcastle and Berwick Railway Bill ..."
+(Carter 1959) says 13 July but that is an error.
 Addyman is silent on the date in The Newcastle and Berwick Railway, giving only (on page 25) that a certain event on 17 July 1845 was "less than two weeks before the N&B Act was passed", but is forthright on page 36 of The High Level Bridge.
 Freeman's Journal of Friday 1 August 1845 simply reprinted the previous week's forecast from other periodicals, still stating that royal assent would be given "to-morrow (Thursday)": this is obviously completely misleading.
-The date of 31 July is confirmed by the Journals of the House of Commons, Vol. 100 (Session 1845) pp.867,868, where the royal assents given that day are listed.).
+The date of 31 July is confirmed by the Journals of the House of Commons, Vol. 100 (Session 1845) pp.867-868, where the royal assents given that day are listed.).

 The authorised capital was £1,400,000.
 Branches were included in the authorisation, to Blyth, Alnwick, Kelso, Warkworth, and adoption of the Newcastle and North Shields Railway.